-Guardians for minors shall be required to annually make a guardian's report unless exempted by the court.
-A sample form is available on the Sixth Judicial District website identified in SLR 1.171.
+- (1) Guardians for minors shall be required to annually make a guardian's report unless exempted by the court.
+A sample form is available on the Sixth Judicial District website identified in SLR 1.171. - (2) Any petition for appointment of a guardian or conservator requiring appointment of a visitor under ORS 125.150 must include information that the petitioner has identified a qualified individual willing to be appointed as the visitor and provide the qualified individual's name.
+Without this information, the filing may be rejected.

-9.081 OBJECTIONS TO PROBATE MATTERS
+9.081 OBJECTIONS TO PROTECTIVE PROCEEDINGS

-- (1) Oral objections, where permitted in probate matters under ORS 125.075 shall be presented to a circuit court clerk at one of the following Sixth Judicial District locations during regular office hours: - (a) Circuit Court of Oregon for Umatilla County, Umatilla County Courthouse, Civil Records Office Room 230, Second Floor, 216 SE 4th Street, Pendleton, Oregon.

-- (b) Circuit Court of Oregon for Umatilla County, Stafford Hansell Government Center, Room 201, Second Floor, 915 SE Columbia Drive, Hermiston, Oregon. - (c) Circuit Court of Oregon for Morrow County, Morrow County Courthouse, Room 203, Second Floor, 100 Court Street, Heppner, Oregon. - (2) In accordance with ORS 125.075(2), the court designates the probate counter as the place where oral objections shall be submitted for filing. - (a) An objection form is available on the court's website identified in SLR 1.171 or from the court clerk as a means to reduce any oral objection to a signed writing for the purpose of submitting the objection for filing. - (b) Upon receipt of the objection, the court may schedule a hearing and the Petition may be heard in the courtroom of the judge assigned to the case. - (3) The respondent or protected person may also make objections orally to an appointed court visitor.
+- (1) Oral objections, where permitted in protective proceedings under ORS 125.075 shall be presented to a circuit court clerk at one of the following Sixth Judicial District locations during regular office hours: - (a) Circuit Court of Oregon for Umatilla County, Umatilla County Courthouse, Civil Records Office Room 230, Second Floor, 216 SE 4th Street, Pendleton, Oregon. - (b) Circuit Court of Oregon for Umatilla County, Stafford Hansell Government Center, Room 201, Second Floor, 915 SE Columbia Drive, Hermiston, Oregon. - (c) Circuit Court of Oregon for Morrow County, Morrow County Courthouse, Room 203, Second Floor, 100 Court Street, Heppner, Oregon. - (2) In accordance with ORS 125.075(2), the court designates the locations in section (1) above as the place where oral objections shall be submitted for filing. - (a) An objection form is available on the court's website identified in SLR 1.171 or from the court clerk as a means to reduce any oral objection to a signed writing for the purpose of submitting the objection for filing. - (b) Upon receipt of the objection, the court may schedule a hearing and the Petition may be heard in the courtroom of the judge assigned to the case. - (3) The respondent or protected person may also make objections orally to an appointed court visitor.
 Court visitors are to include any objections by the respondent or protected person in the Visitor Report.
 An objection presented in this manner shall be in bold and underlined so as to call its attention to the court when reviewing the report.